 Diabetic retinopathy usually affects both eyes at the same time.
 If you experience any of these symptoms in either eye, a diabetic eye exam indicates the underlying cause.

 According to the American Diabetes Association, if you’ve been diagnosed with diabetes, you should get a professional medical eye exam every year.
-Dr. Grove and the team evaluate your eye health and your risk factors for developing diabetic eye diseases so they can recommend a regular exam schedule to monitor your eyes.
+Our physicians evaluate your eye health and your risk factors for developing diabetic eye diseases so they can recommend a regular exam schedule to monitor your eyes.
 Early detection of retinal abnormalities is the best way to keep diabetic eye conditions under control.

 Making healthy lifestyle changes can also make an impact on how quickly diabetes affects your eyes.
 Learn more about what you can do to prevent vision loss by calling Whitson Vision or scheduling an appointment online today.